syncfusion-content/angular-docs/angular/CircularGauge/Labels.md

 documentation: ug
 ---

-# Labels in Angular Circular Gauge
+# Labels in Essential Angular Circular Gauge

 **Labels** are units that are used to display the values in the scales.
 You can customize Labels with the properties like angle, color, font, opacity, etc.